aliraza047/Ropstam-Mern-TASK/README.md

 Implement dropdowns, input fields, and validation for car & categories details.
 Each User have their own Categories & Cars.

+Suggestions: On Deleted Categories you can also delete Car created with that Category

 Data Tables for Sorting & Pagination:
 Use libraries like DataTables to display data in tables with sorting and pagination handle via Backend.